46th Annual Grammy Awards

+The 46th Annual Grammy Awards honored the best recordings, compositions, and artists from October 1, 2002, through September 30, 2003, as chosen by the members of the Recording Academy, on February 8, 2004.
+In its 4th year at the Staples Center in Los Angeles, California, the ceremony was broadcast on tape delay by CBS.

-The 46th Annual Grammy Awards were held on February 8, 2004, at the Staples Center in Los Angeles, California honoring the best in music for the recording of the year beginning from October 1, 2002, through September 30, 2003.
-They recognized accomplishments by musicians from the previous year.
-The big winners were Beyoncé, who won five awards, and Outkast, who won three awards including Album of the Year.
+Beyoncé was the biggest winner of the night, taking five awards, and Outkast, who won three awards including Album of the Year.
 Tied for the most nominations, with six each, were Beyoncé, Outkast, and Jay-Z.